Joe Daniher

-Joe Daniher (born 4 March 1994) is an Australian rules footballer with the Brisbane Lions in the Australian Football League (AFL).
-He previously played for the Essendon Football Club from 2013 to 2020, having been recruited to the club under the father–son rule.
+Joe Daniher (born 4 March 1994) is a former professional Australian rules footballer who played for the Essendon Football Club and the Brisbane Lions.

 Daniher won a Crichton Medal and All-Australian selection in 2017, as well as the 2017 AFL Mark of the Year and Anzac Medal for that season.
-He is also a four-time Essendon leading goalkicker.
+He is a four-time Essendon leading goalkicker and a two-time Brisbane Lions leading goalkicker.
+Daniher was a premiership player with Brisbane in 2024.